 Some of the most protracted and costly civil cases in the courts have concerned boundary disputes.
-It is essential that you know precisely where your boundaries are before building work commences or before starting a claim against a neighbour or defending one.
-We are here to ensure that you know exactly where your boundary lies, and to provide you with practical planning law advice to save you time and money.
+It is essential that you know precisely where your property boundaries are before building work commences.
+Ensure you are certain where your property boundaries are before starting a claim against a neighbour or defending one.
+We are here to ensure that you know exactly where your property lines lie, and to provide you with practical planning law advice to save you time and money.

 What Is Involved In A Boundary Dispute?